School of Business & Innovation

 Prerequisite: BUS-114

-DAT-342 SPREADSHEET & DATABASE ANALYSIS (3 Credits)
+DAT-342 SPREADSHEET ANALYSIS & DECISION MAKING (3 Credits)

 This course provides students with the fundamental knowledge required to effectively handle data, utilize spreadsheet and database modeling and apply computational analysis to support business decision making.
 Students will utilize common software pacakages, such as Excel and Access, to produce actionable business intelligence using the relevant statistical techniques.